mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

-Now this looks like a blasphemy for someone used to regular functions.
+Now, this looks like blasphemy for someone used to regular functions.
 But I told you, we are in a completely different world now!
 Everything is possible.

 However... this doesn't work.
 Let's run it: